Marlin314/Notebook/README.md

 documenting code.
 What makes them superior is that actual projects locate code in the classes that they belong in and to a noob trying to learn a code base, they have no idea what class they ought to look at first.
-Furthermore the comments in the code (if there are comments in the code) will typically try to point out relationships that were NOT obvious in the first virsion of the code by had to change in later versions, or reference subtlties that make no sense to someone that has only a beginner's knowledge of how the system actually works.
+Furthermore the comments in the code (if there are comments in the code) will typically try to point out relationships that were NOT obvious in the first version of the code by had to change in later versions, or reference subtleties that make no sense to someone that has only a beginner's knowledge of how the system actually works.
 I have found that the historical development path through the development of the project is a valuable alternative way to learn a code base rather than just reading the finished code.